nabtron/ps-auto-sitemap/readme.txt

 == Links ==
 "[PS Disable Auto Formatting](http://wordpress.org/extend/plugins/ps-disable-auto-formatting/ "WordPress editting support plugin")"Stops the automatic forming and the HTML tag removal in the html mode of WordPress, and generates a natural paragraph and changing line.

-"[CMS service with WordPress](http://www.prime--strategy.co.jp/ "CMS service with WordPress")" provides you service that uses WordPress as a CMS.

 == Special Thanks ==
 = Translation: =